gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

 }
 ```

-### NonCopyable Values with Deinits
+### NonCopyable Bindings with Deinits

-NonCopyable values with a deinit can only be partially consumed or reinitialized
+NonCopyable bindings with a deinit can only be partially consumed or reinitialized
-if:

-1. The value is completely reinitialized before end of scope.
+if the value is completely reinitialized before the end of its maximal lifetime
-2. The `discard` operator is explicitly used to disable the value's deinit.

-If there exists a path through the program where neither of the above conditions
+scope.
+If there exists a path through the program where this condition is not
-are true, the compiler will emit an error:
+true, the compiler will emit an error:

 ```swift
 struct StructWithDeinit : ~Copyable {